HwiyeolJo/CV/README.md

 ## Work Experiences

 [2025.05 – Current] Research Scientist, NAVER Cloud, Republic of Korea
-- Investigating methods on foundation models
-  - Novel and efficient way of use
+- Investigating novel and efficient way of use with foundation models

 [2024.09 - Current] Adjunct Professor, Graduate School of Information & Communications, Konkuk University, Republic of Korea